Updating Horizontal Tidebound

 They’re forced to live in darkness because of me, he thought bitterly.

 But he was grateful for the lack of light.
-He took the sunglasses off and hooked one arm over the neck of his t-shirt.
+He took the sunglasses off and hooked them over the collar of his t-shirt.
 He then strode down the hallway to grab some food before taking off to work on his bike.

 His mother was seated at the three person wood table.
 She was in her dress blues.
 A dark blue skirt and blazer with crisp white shirt and tie.
 There was a cup of coffee in front of her and the remnants of toast.
 His father was in the kitchen, leaning against the counter in his green flight suit with his booted feet crossed at the ankles.
 They both stopped their conversation to greet him.